 Any Side Effects Of Cayenne Pepper?

-Cayenne pepper can cause irritation in certain people.
+The capsaicin in cayenne pepper can cause irritation in certain people (18).
 This can include skin irritation, irritation of the eyes, stomach, throat, and nose.

 Also, never apply the pepper to broken or injured skin.